telerik/reporting-docs/knowledge-base/how-to-create-a-dynamic-table-crosstab-list-item.md

 The attached demo report illustrates the settings.
 The report can be previewed in the [Standalone Report Designer](../standalone-report-designer) of Telerik Reporting R1 2017 and newer.

-> Note
-> <br />
->Other scenarios requiring you to create or modify a report at run-time are discussed in [Modifying or Creating a report at Run-Time](./modifying-or-creating-a-report-at-run-time).
+Note the scenarios requiring you to create or modify a report at run-time are discussed in [Modifying or Creating a report at Run-Time](./modifying-or-creating-a-report-at-run-time).

-## Additional resources
+## Demo
 [Download the sample report](resources/reportdynamiccolumns.zip).